FIS (company): Divestments

-In February 2023, in the wake of pressure from activist investors, the company announced it would spin off its merchant business that consisted of Worldpay in the next 12 months.
-In July 2023, FIS agreed to sell a 55 percent stake in Worldpay to private equity firm GTCR for $11.7 billion, valuing WorldPay at $18.5 billion.
-On February 1, 2024, the company announced it had competed the sale of a majority stake in its Worldpay Merchant Solutions business to GTCR in a transaction that valued the deal at US$18.5 billion, including US$1 billion contingent on returns realized by GTCR.
+In February 2023, in the wake of pressure from activist investors, the company announced it would spin off its merchant business that consisted of Worldpay in the 12 months that followed.
+In July 2023, FIS agreed to sell a 55 percent stake in Worldpay to private equity firm GTCR for $11.7 billion, valuing Worldpay at $18.5 billion.
+On February 1, 2024, the company announced it had completed the sale of a majority stake in its Worldpay Merchant Solutions business to GTCR in a transaction that valued the deal at US$18.5 billion, including US$1 billion contingent on returns realized by GTCR.
 FIS will maintain commercial agreements with Worldpay and will create a joint strategic go-to-market partnership between the two entities.

+In April 2025, Global Payments agreed to acquire Worldpay, for $22 billion from GTCR and FIS.
+As part of this deal, they also agreed to sell their Issuer Solutions business, TSYS, to FIS for $13.5 billion.
+The transaction was completed in January 2026.

 Finances

 FIS has experienced fluctuating revenue and profitability in recent years, influenced by acquisitions, divestitures, and restructuring efforts, most notably around its Worldpay business.
 After a decline in 2022, the company stabilised its performance in 2023 and returned to growth in 2024.

 In 2024, FIS reported $14.51 billion in revenue, an increase from $14.50 billion in 2023.
 Operating income grew significantly to $3.55 billion, and net income reached $1.94 billion, reflecting improved margin performance following the spin-off of Worldpay.
 As of Q1 2025, the company reported strong quarterly results with a 3% year-over-year revenue increase and an adjusted EPS of $1.21.
 It expects to return over $1.2 billion to shareholders in 2025 through share repurchases and dividends.